Whiskey, Wandering, and Ancient Wonders: The Perfect Ireland Itinerary that Includes National Museum of Ireland

 The 10-14 Day Grand Tour: Complete Cultural Immersion

-With 10-14 days available, a comprehensive Ireland itinerary that includes National Museum of Ireland locations can encompass the entire island, creating a trip that balances urban exploration, rural landscapes, and museum insights.
+With 10-14 days available, visitors can explore the best things to do in Ireland while creating a comprehensive itinerary that includes National Museum of Ireland locations, encompassing the entire island with urban exploration, rural landscapes, and museum insights.
 Begin with the Dublin-focused days outlined above before embarking on a counterclockwise circuit that pairs museum knowledge with in-situ experiences.

 Days 4-5 take visitors south to Cork, Ireland’s second city, and the surrounding coastal areas.
 Attractions like Blarney Castle ($18 entrance) allow Americans to participate in hygienically questionable stone-kissing traditions, while Cobh’s heritage center ($11) documents the departure point for millions of Irish emigrants, including many Titanic passengers.
 The English Market in Cork City provides a gastronomic education that makes supermarket shopping seem positively barbaric.